Cloud Vulnerability DB

 This vulnerability could allow a malicious actor to include local files of the target website and display their contents.
-Particularly sensitive files containing credentials, such as database configurations, could potentially be exposed, leading to complete database compromise depending on the system configuration (Patchstack).
+Particularly concerning is the potential access to files containing sensitive information such as database credentials, which could lead to a complete database takeover depending on the configuration (Patchstack).

-Currently, there is no official fix available for this vulnerability.
+As of the disclosure date, no official fix is available for this vulnerability.
 Patchstack has issued a virtual patch to mitigate the issue by blocking potential attacks until an official fix becomes available.
-Users are advised to implement the virtual patch immediately (Patchstack).
+Users are advised to implement immediate mitigation measures (Patchstack).

 Free Vulnerability Assessment